ishustava/kubecon-2020-workshop/2-dockerize/README.md

 ```

 First, stop the `web` and `api` services.
 Then start kind using the command
-above, then retart the `web` and `api` services using their start scripts.
+above, then restart the `web` and `api` services using their start scripts.

 ### Load your docker image into kind
 To load your Docker image into your local `kind` Kubernetes cluster, tag it and